feklee/san/nodes/README.md

      1. Thread contact pin cables through holes in hemispheres:

-          - First cable, white: same hemisphere and side as the orange cable
+          - First cable, white: same hemisphere and side as the orange cable (top hemisphere)

-          - Second cable, purple: same hemisphere as the above white cable
+          - Second cable, purple: same hemisphere as the above white cable (bottom hemisphere)

           - Third cable, white: other hemisphere, next to the gray cable